The Snow Brigade Takes on the Secret Heated Driveway Fortress

 Still the sergeant continued to bark his attack orders.

-“Yeah,” his companion agreed.
-“I reckon his brain is melting.
-Poor Sarge has gone bananas.”
+“Yeah,” the soldiers agreed.
+“I reckon Sarge’s brain is melting.
+Poor guy has gone bananas.”

 “I’m glad we landed here on the grass.
 Those heated driveways are murder on snow.”

-The battle raged for over two hours, but when the final troops descended from the sky the driveway and front sidewalk were completely dry.
+The battle raged for over two hours, but when the final troops descended from the sky, the driveway and front sidewalk were completely dry.
 There was no trace of a battle.
 A foot of snow buried the surrounding landscape, but the pavement remained clear.
 Sergeant Burr hugged his knees and rocked back and forth.
 His eyes stared blankly ahead as he repeatedly muttered, “It’s a heated driveway.
-The driveway was heated.
+How could I know?
 It’s a heated driveway . . . ”

 “C’mon Sarge,” the medics lifted him onto a stretcher.
 “It’s all over now.”